Spectral analysis of three-state quantum walks with general coin matrices: Spectral analysis for two-phase QW with defects

 In this section, we impose a condition essential for considering eigenvalue analysis with our method.

 where $x_{+} \geq0,\ x_{-} < 0$.
+This implies that the coin operator is spatially homogeneous in the regions $x \geq x_+$ and $x < x_-$, while allowing for arbitrary coin matrices in the finite interval between $x_-$ and $x_+$.
 We say the model with this condition as two-phase QW with finite number of defects.
 As a remark, we can easily replace $C_{\pm\infty}$ with periodic coin matrices by following the previous research \cite{Kiumi2022-pd}.
 However, we opt not to explore this generalization as it leads to notably more complex notation.